DrugLib.com — Drug Information Portal

 The usual precautions should be observed in patients with impaired renal or hepatic function, chronic pulmonary insufficiency, and sleep apnea.
 In patients with compromised respiratory function, respiratory depression and apnea have been reported infrequently.

-The text of a patient package insert is printed at the end of this insert.
-To assure safe and effective use of triazolam, the information and instructions provided in this patient package insert should be discussed with patients.
+The Medication Guide for patients is included with this insert.
+To assure safe and effective use of triazolam, the information and instructions provided in this Medication Guide should be discussed with patients.

 Laboratory tests are not ordinarily required in otherwise healthy patients.